Inclusive Approaches for Primary Teachers

 Course Programme

 How can we ensure our classrooms are inclusive?
-In the first week we’ll explore this question and look at the general principles for inclusive approaches using the Inclusive Pedagogies Framework.
-We’ll also have a live group discussion where you’ll get the chance to discuss your personal goals for the course.
+In week 2, we’ll explore our own beliefs around young learner teaching as we look at a set of core principles for inclusive approaches using the Inclusive Pedagogies Framework.

 Icon of a lightbulb at the top of a set of steps